macimax/WIKI_STEPMANIA/MessageCommands.md

 Executed when the state of a memory card changes.
 (Refer to the MemoryCardState Enum for more info)

-### Condition

-While not exactly a command, it is something you can put inside your Actor.
-If it evaluates to false the Actor will not be created.

 Many more global commands can be found by looking at MessageManager.cpp in the source.

 # Screen Specific